IHE/RAD.IMR/input/pagecontent/volume-1.md

 ### 1:52.2.1 PDF Report Option

-The PDF Report Option enables actors to handle rendered reports with multimedia contents in the PDF format.
+The PDF Report Option involves rendering and presenting multimedia reports in PDF format.

 A Report Creator that supports this option shall generate a rendered multimedia report, preserving the image references as either hyperlinks or embedded static images in the rendered PDF file, and embed the rendered report in DiagnosticReport.presentedForm.
 The Report Creator shall preserve the readability of the report in the PDF format.

 A Report Creator that supports this option shall generate a rendered multimedia report, preserving the image references as either hyperlinks or embedded static images in the rendered PDF file, and embed the rendered report in DiagnosticReport.presentedForm in the Store Multimedia Reports [RAD-141] transaction.
 See [Rendered Report In PDF](RAD-141.html#24141412222-rendered-report-in-pdf-format) for details.

 > Note: How the Report Creator lays out the report into PDF is out of scope of IMR, provided that the rendered report preserves the readability of the report.
-For example, if there are multiple measurements in the same paragraph, each has its separate image reference(s), then if the image references are rendered as inline static images, the resulting paragraph may be broken up and become hard to read.
+For example, consider the case that there are multiple measurements in the same paragraph, each has its separate image reference(s).
+If the image references are rendered as inline static images, then the resulting paragraph may be broken up and become hard to read.

-A Rendered Report Reader that supports this option shall support retrieving and displaying the rendered report in PDF format.
+A Rendered Report Reader that supports this option
+- shall identify the PDF rendered report according to the contentType attribute
+- shall retrieve and display the PDF rendered report specified in either DiagnosticReport.presentedForm.data or DiagnosticReport.presentedForm.url
+- shall be able to launch the hyperlinks included in the PDF report.
+- shall be able to select either the HTML or PDF rendered reports in DiagnosticReport.presentedForm to retrieve and display

 ### 1:52.2.2 HL7 Text Report Option